tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

 Feedback
 --------

-`File bug report in github
+`File bug report in GitHub
 <https://github.com/tkeskita/snappyhexmesh_gui/issues>`_

 If you use this add-on, please star the project in GitHub!